OotyOoty

 Time Comparison

-Minutes per task: traditional manual tools vs Claude + Octopus
+Minutes per task: traditional manual tools vs Claude + SEO

 Traditional Tools